rootwork/rootwork.org/hugo/archetypes/blog/index.md

 figurePositionShow: false # Override global value for showing the figure label.
 showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.

+series: # Creates lists of posts in series as well as custom tag.

 categories:
   - frontend development
 tags: